w3c/wai-resource-list/content/index.md

 [[Introduction to Web Accessibility]](/fundamentals/accessibility-intro/) :   Introduces web accessibility and links to additional resources.
 Includes accessibility in context; why accessibility is important for individuals, businesses, society; making digital technology accessible; evaluating accessibility; and basic examples.
-    -   [Video Introduction to Web Accessibility and W3C Standards](/videos/standards-and-benefits/) 4-minutes {% include image.html src="video.svg" alt="" class="icon" %}
+    -   [[Video Introduction to Web Accessibility and W3C Standards]](/videos/standards-and-benefits/) 4-minutes {% include image.html src="video.svg" alt="" class="icon" %}

 [[Accessibility: It's About People]](/people/)
 :   Explains the people aspect of accessibility and the role of accessibility in diversity, equality, and inclusion (DEI).
 Links to:
-    -   [Web Accessibility Perspectives: Explore the Impact and Benefits for Everyone](/perspective-videos/) - videos that demonstrate that web accessibility is essential for people with disabilities and useful for all.
+    -   [[Web Accessibility Perspectives: Explore the Impact and Benefits for Everyone]](/perspective-videos/) - videos that demonstrate that web accessibility is essential for people with disabilities and useful for all.
 Ten 1-minute videos, and a 7-minute compliation {% include image.html src="video.svg" alt="" class="icon" %}
     -   [[How People with Disabilities Use the Web]](/people-use-web/)<!-- , [Videos of How People with Disabilities Use the Web](/people-use-web/) Eighteen 2+minute videos, and 3 compliations {% include image.html src="video.svg" alt="" class="icon" %} -->
     -   [Older Users and Web Accessibility](/older-users/) resources
     -   [[Accessibility, Usability, and Inclusion]](/fundamentals/accessibility-usability-inclusion/)